NinevaStudios/nineva-docs/docs/ue-plugins/android-goodies-unreal.md

 * `On Wifi Scan Success` - callback which returns you founded Wi-Fi networks;
 * `On Wifi Scan Failure` - callback which returns you error message;

+### Connect to Wifi network

+If you know the `SSID` and `Password` to a Wifi network, you can connect to it programmatically using the `ConnectToWifiNetwork` function.

+?> On Android 29 and higher you can't connect to a network directly.
+You can only make a suggestion to the system to do it.
+Read more [here](https://developer.android.com/guide/topics/connectivity/wifi-suggest)

 # **Contacts**